Oblivion (Bastille song)

 "Oblivion" is a song by British band Bastille from their 2013 album Bad Blood.
-It was released digitally in the UK on 5 September 2014 as the eighth overall and final single from the album.
+It was released digitally in the UK on 5 September 2014 as the seventh and final single from the album.
 A limited edition 7-inch vinyl edition of the single, featuring the previously unreleased track "Bad News" as the B-side, was also released on 8 September.

 The song was featured on an episode of the television series The Vampire Diaries in 2012.

 Release

 The band confirmed during their headline set at London's Somerset House on 15 July that "Oblivion" will be the next single from Bad Blood.

 Music video

 The music video was exclusively premiered on MSN Music UK on Monday 21 July.
 It was later published through Bastille's Vevo channel on YouTube the same day.
 The video was directed by Austin Peters (who previously directed the band's "Flaws" and "Laura Palmer" music videos) and stars actress Sophie Turner (known for her role in the television series Game of Thrones).
 She is seen lip-syncing to the lyrics of the song, singing in front of a crowd of people at a demolition derby.